metatensor/metatrain/docs/src/architectures/soap-bpnn.rst

 model
 #####

-:param heads: The type of head (linear or mlp) to use for each target
+:param heads: The type of head ("linear" or "mlp") to use for each target (e.g.
+  ``heads: {"energy": "linear", "mtt::dipole": "mlp"}``).
+All omitted targets will use a MLP (multi-layer perceptron) head.
 :param zbl: Whether to use the ZBL short-range repulsion as the baseline for the model

 soap